Nationwide Lifetime Interest Only Mortgages

 Opportunity To Invest In Other Areas

-This flexibility allows retirees to further grow their wealth and potentially achieve long-term financial goals without sacrificing their lifestyle.
+This flexibility allows retirees to grow their wealth further and potentially achieve long-term financial goals without sacrificing their lifestyle.

 No Need To Worry About Cashing In Investments To Repay The Mortgage

 One of the advantages of Nationwide’s lifetime interest-only mortgage is that it relieves homeowners from having to cash in their investments to repay the mortgage.
-This is especially beneficial for retired borrowers, who may have invested in stocks, bonds, or other assets to support their retirement expenses.
+This is especially beneficial for retired borrowers who may have invested in stocks, bonds, or other assets to support their retirement expenses.

 Disadvantages Of Nationwide’s Lifetime Interest-Only Mortgage